kajananchinniah/Terrain-Generator/README.md

 # Terrain-Generator
 This is a terrain generator implemented in C++ using OpenGL.
 Perlin noise (via libnoise) is used to generate the heighmaps.
 I chose perlin noise because it's a common method of height map generation, and produces coherent noise dependent on position only.
 In order to emulate infinite terrain, a 3x3 grid is created around the player that updates in real time.

+In insights, the number of additions / deletions look insanely high because libraries were commit by accident.

 ## Screenshots / Videos
 Note: this gif contains an example where lighting is disabled.
 The version commit to the repo uses lighting (but it doesn't work well)
 ![](resources/Sample_Video.gif)